 O&A: What inspires you?

 ML: Recently I have been inspired by the beauty of nature and everything connected with it.
-Natural materials, beautiful patterns, lights and color combinations.
+Natural materials, beautiful patterns, lights and colour combinations.

 O&A: What would you shoot, if not interiors?